Schedule

 P32 “Cone structures”: Stefan Suhr, Margarita Kraus

-The topics of all other parallel discussions can be proposed by the participants online during the conference.
-The topics will be selected on short notice with an online voting system by all participants.
+The topics of many parallel discussions have been proposed by the participants online during the conference.
+The topics are selected on short notice with an online voting system by all participants.

 Wednesday: Cosmology and Particle Physics